 Of course - the next swell of the pandemic rolled into the autumn.
-It felt important for Osler House to tangibly

-ANSWERS TO CROSSWORD

-ACROSS 1.
+It felt important for Osler House to tangibly acknowledge the experiences of medical students in a way which all members of the student body could relate to.
+We created a competition open to all NHS staff and healthcare students.
+Entrants were asked to use artwork to commemorate the COVID-19 generation in a way that was sensitive to all experiences of the pandemic.
+Five very diverse entries were shortlisted and Matthew Gowell, portrait artist and final year medical student at Oxford, was voted the winning entrant with beautifully detailed examples of his previous work.
+Due to COVID-19 restrictions, it has been over a year since I have been able to enter Osler House.
+When I can return, I hope this piece will be showcased to allow everyone who has been absent feel like their experience has been remembered.
+ANSWERS TO CROSSWORD ACROSS 1.
 Incise 4.
-Ciliated

-10. Two tricks 11.
+Ciliated 10.
+Two tricks 11.
 Taste 12.
-Rheum

-13. Underarms 14.
-Intractable

-16. Dab 18.
-Tie

-20. Prepuberal 22.
-Surgicals

-23. Stent

-24. Yacht 25.
-Innovator

-26. Steering

-27. Ordeal

-DOWN 1.
-Internist

-2. Closest 3.
-Serum

-5. Inside bruising

-6. Intervene 7.
-Tasted

-8. Dress

-9. Scour the nation

-15. Appointer

-17. Bilateral

-19. Earache 21.
-Theatre

-22. Styes

-23. Sever

-Poems

-BLOOMIN ZOOMIN'

-And what about the meeting, to be held right here, today?
+Rheum 13.
+Underarms 14.
+Intractable 16.
+Dab 18.
+Tie 20.
+Prepuberal 22.
+Surgicals 23.
+Stent 24.
+Yacht 25.
+Innovator 26.
+Steering 27.
+Ordeal DOWN 1.
+Internist 2.
+Closest 3.
+Serum 5.
+Inside bruising 6.
+Intervene 7.
+Tasted B. Dress Scour the nation Appointe Bilateral Earache Theatre Styes Sever Poems BLOOMIN ZOOMIN' And what about the meeting, to be held right here, today?
 Just when, from mass statistics, You thought you'd gone away.
 Thanks to some genius, it can be right here in your room, seen, heard and sweetly spoken with that intervention, Zoom.
 It really should be flaming June but the roses aren't out, yet.
 Some briar buds are already brown in the relentless wet.
 Petals of wind-blown tulips fall, hide low in hazy gloom.
 Take up the numbers' challenge - get Bright gatherings from Zoom.